as00paf/RadioGroup/README.md

 # RadioGroup
-Android RadioGroup Widget that supports other children than RadioButton
+Android RadioGroup Widget that supports other children than RadioButton and DataBinding.